Female foeticide in India: Disparate gendered access to resource

 Some of the variation in birth sex ratios and implied female foeticide may be due to disparate access to resources.
 As MacPherson (2007) notes, there can be significant differences in gender violence and access to food, healthcare, immunizations between male and female children.
 This leads to high infant and childhood mortality among girls, which causes changes in sex ratio.

 Disparate, gendered access to resources appears to be strongly linked to socioeconomic status.
 Specifically, poorer families are sometimes forced to ration food, with daughters typically receiving less priority than sons (Klasen and Wink 2003).
 However, Klasen's 2001 study revealed that this practice is less common in the poorest families, but rises dramatically in the slightly less poor families.
 Klasen and Wink's 2003 study suggests that this is “related to greater female economic independence and fewer cultural strictures among the poorest sections of the population.”
 In other words, the poorest families are typically less bound by cultural expectations and norms, and women tend to have more freedom to become family breadwinners out of necessity.

 Lopez and Ruzikah (1983) found that, when given the same resources, women tend to outlive men at all stages of life after infancy.
 However, globally, resources are not always allocated equitably.
-Thus, some scholars argue that disparities in access to resources such as healthcare, education, and nutrition play at least a small role in the high sex ratios seen in some parts of the world.
+Disparities in access to healthcare, education, and nutrition are considered contributing factors to skewed sex ratios in certain regions.